After Newtown, GE takes additional steps to stop all loans to gun shops

-Many of the conglomerate's employees live in or near Newtown, about 25 miles from GE's Fairfield, Connecticut, headquarters.
+Many of the conglomerate's employees live in or near Newtown, about 25 miles (40 km) from GE's Fairfield, Connecticut, headquarters.
 Peter Lanza, the father of the Newtown gunman, is a GE executive.

 The company's GE Capital unit stopped providing consumer financing in 2008 at retailers whose primary business was firearms, except to less than 75 grandfathered businesses.
 After Newtown, it stopped financing even those handful of stores, spokesman Russell Wilkerson said Wednesday.